Sylwahan/yakuza_ps2xr/README.md

 To do so, you will first need to extract either the JP or KR version of the game separately.
 Copy over everything from `/resource/voice/voice_original` of that extraction, to `/resource/voice/voice_work` of your target version.
 Make sure the relative paths remain exactly the same.
 In the rebuild options, enable `REPLACE_VOICE_JP`.

+If replacing the English dub, there is also the option to use the Japanese subtitle timings and layout.
+This matches the Japanese voices a bit better at times, but requires you to manually rework all of the cutscene subtitles, so may not be worth the effort.

+You will need to mirror the line layout/structure, with the same number of lines/identifiers, from each cutscene text file in `/resource/talk/talk_work/MEDIA2/AUTHOR` (except the `/MINI` directory) from the JP extraction, to the corresponding text file in the work directory of your target version.
+Typically the Japanese subtitle layout has fewer lines, so you'll have to rearrange and combine the translated ones to fit.
+If needed, you can still create more line breaks according to [^4] however.

+To use this feature, enable `SUB_TIMING_JP` in the rebuild options.

 ### Yakuza 2 Korean Lines
 For the US/EUR/JP versions of Yakuza 2, there is the option to replace the original Korean voice lines, which supposedly were hilariously awful if you know the language, with the re-recorded ones from the KR version of the game.